mattherman/mountebank/README.md

-# bbyars/mountebank is no longer maintained
+# Project Status

+This repository is a fork of [bbyars/mountebank](https://github.com/bbyars/mountebank).

+In May 2024 the project maintainer announced that development was ending with the following message:

-Unfortunately, there are no easy exit ramps for hobbyist open source.
+> Unfortunately, there are no easy exit ramps for hobbyist open source.
 I've greatly enjoyed building and maintaining mountebank, but after a decade, I find myself no longer having the energy or passion to continue to do so on nights, weekends, and holidays.
 Handing someone else that responsibility for a 10-year-old code base that they did not write is... challenging.
+>

-Please fork at will, and thank you for being part of the community.
+> Please fork at will, and thank you for being part of the community.

+I'm incredibly grateful to bbyars for his work on Mountebank over the years.
+My hope with this fork is to at least keep up with patching dependencies and releasing new versions to npm.
+While the docs are bundled with the tool itself, I'm hoping to get a Github Pages site set up to host the documentation somewhere.

+I can't guarantee any development of new features.
+While I've been a user of Mountebank for years (and even maintain a client library, [MbDotNet](https://github.com/mattherman/MbDotNet)), I've never contributed to the actual codebase or maintained any other npm packages.
+If I get to a point where I understand things well enough to actually start building and publishing new packages, I may be open to pull requests for bug fixes or small feature additions.

 # Welcome, friend